zulip/zulip/templates/zerver/api/outgoing-webhooks.md

 ## Slack-format webhook format

-This interface translates Zulip's outgoing webhook's request into the format that Slack expects.
-Hence the outgoing webhook bot would be able to post data to URLs which support Slack-style webhook payloads.
+This interface translates Zulip's outgoing webhook's request into the format that Slack's outgoing webhook interface sends.
+As a result, one should be able to use this to interact with third-party integrations designed to work with Slack's outgoing webhook interface.
 Here's how we fill in the fields that a Slack-format webhook expects:

 <table class="table">
     <thead>